-Rule 3.A.11 Expense Constant Not subject to premium discount, experience rating modification, retrospective rating adjustment, or additional charges for the catastrophe provisions detailed in Rule 3-A-24 Included in the minimum premium for each classification and must not be added to the minimum premium if the minimum premium becomes the final premium for the policy Shown on the Information Page of the policy.
+Rule 3.A.11 Expense Constant a.
+The expense constant is: Not subject to premium discount, experience rating modification, retrospective rating adjustment, or additional charges for the catastrophe provisions detailed in Rule 3-A-24 Included in the minimum premium for each classification and must not be added to the minimum premium if the minimum premium becomes the final premium for the policy Shown on the Information Page of the policy.
 For details, refer to User's Guide D-2-g(6).
 Refer to the User Guide for an example.
 The National rule includes all language shown in the North Carolina exception.
 This State Rule Exception has been eliminated for North Carolina.
 Rule 3.A.13 Final Earned Premium a.
 Audit of Payroll and Adjustment of Premium The rules, classifications and rates in this manual govern the audit of payroll and adjustments of premiums subject to the following requirements: 1.
-The carrier must make an actual a.
+The carrier must make an actual Add the following to Rule 3-A-13: a.
 Audit of Payroll and Adjustment of Premium The rules, classifications and rates in this manual govern the audit of payroll and adjustments of premiums subject to the following requirements: The State Rule Exception for North Carolina has been revised to bring audit rules for voluntary policies in line with those of assigned risks policies.